 The classes are part of an online learning experience that includes monthly emails with class lessons that will be reinforced by monthly webinars you can attend as often as you wish - even after the emailed class materials have ended.
 Click here to find out how the class works.

-Recent concern about arsenic in drinking water has left many homeowners wondering "Should I test my water for the presence of arsenic?"
-If your drinking water is provided by a city or town, these municipalities are required to perform testing on an ongoing basis to ensure water is safe to drink, and there would be no need for private individuals to test for arsenic in this situation.
-Public water supplies provide an annual water quality report to their customers.
+Arsenic is an element that occurs naturally in rocks and soil.
+Recent concerns about arsenic in drinking water have left many homeowners wondering if they should test their water for the presence of arsenic.
+If your drinking water is provided by a city or town, the public water supply is required to perform arsenic testing and inform the water users if the water supply is safe to drink.
+Because of this, there is not a need for private individuals to test for arsenic.
+Public water supplies must provide an annual water quality report to their customers.

 Read the Iowa DNR "Arsenic in Iowa's Drinking Water" Information Sheet